thursdaybw/BasiqVoyager/web/docs/Phase_7_-_BasiqVoyager_-_Crafting_a_PHP_Script_for_User_Token_Retrieval-blog.md.md

-# Blog 7 - BasiqVoyager - Crafting a PHP Script for User Token Retrieval
+# Blog: BasiqVoyager - Crafting a PHP Script for User Token Retrieval

 In today's adventure with the Basiq API, we embarked on the mission to generate a user token for initiating the consent process.
 PHP, being our trusty tool, was at the forefront of this journey.